devsecopsbiz/cookbook/README.md

 # Lab: Create Azure DevOps Organization

 The first step is to create a brand new *Azure DevOps* Organization.
-Start by navigating to:
+Start by opening your favorite browser and navigate to:

 ```
 https://dev.azure.com
 ```

-Press `Start free`.
+Press **Start free**.

 ![](img/AzDevOpsOrgStart.png)